Japan's Abe vows to keep focus on economy after big election win

 "If we retreat from reforms and return to the old Liberal Democratic Party, we will lose the confidence of the people," Abe told a news conference on Monday.

-He emphasized that his priority remains proceeding with his "Abenomics" programme of hyper-easy monetary policy, government spending and economic reform, describing it as the cornerstone of other policy goals.
+He emphasized that his priority remains proceeding with his "Abenomics" program of hyper-easy monetary policy, government spending and economic reform, describing it as the cornerstone of other policy goals.

 "It is not easy to overcome 15 years of deflation," Abe said.
 "It is a historic project.
 We will concentrate on that.
 We won't be able to strengthen the financial base for social security without a strong economy.
 The same goes for security and diplomacy."